Student Services

 The plan will be distributed to all of the teachers and other professionals who come into contact with a child during the school day and it is reviewed at least annually.
 However, parents/guardians have the right to request a meeting to review their student’s 504 Plan as often as necessary.

 If you believe that your child requires services under Section 504, please contact your child’s classroom teacher.
-If you have general questions about Section 504, please contact Nora Skentzos, Director of Student Services at nskentzos@d92.org or 815-836-7719 ext.2

-What is the Mckinney-Vento (Homeless) Act
+What is the McKinney-Vento (Homeless) Act?

 Children who lack a fixed, regular, and adequate nighttime home are eligible for McKinney-Vento services.
 In general, children or youth living in motels, transitional housing, shelters, the street, cars, abandoned buildings, and other inadequate accommodations may be considered eligible for McKinney-Vento services.
 This includes, but is not limited to, the following groups:

-- Doubled-up Children: Living with another family due to lack of a permanent residence
+- Doubled-up Children: Living with another family due to lack of a permanent residence.

-- Children in shelters: Including transitional living programs
+- Children in shelters: Including transitional living programs.

-- Children living in motels: Due to lack of alternative adequate living situation Migratory children: If accommodations are not fit for habitation
+- Children living in motels: Due to lack of alternative adequate living situations.

-- Lockouts: Children whose parents or guardians will not permit them to live at home
+- Lockouts: Children whose parents or guardians will not permit them to live at home.